foundersandcoders/fizzbuzz/README.md

 ```

-The next challenge is to get the **Buzz** output whenever a multiple of 5.
+The next challenge is to get the **Buzz** output instaed of 5, which is a multiple of 5.

 #### Iteration 5